w3c/webrtc-rtptransport/api-outline.md

   // Causes padding bit to be set and padding added when serializing if > 0. unsigned long paddingBytes = 0;

-  // These are used for specifiying what MID and RID to use,
-  // and may be sent over the wire as SSRCs,
+  // The RID here specifies which "layer" to send with, and what goes over
-  // not necessarily the value of header extension. readonly attribute DOMString? rid;
+  // the wire maybe a specific SSRC, not necessarily a header extension. readonly attribute DOMString? rid;
 }